nodiscc/Shaarli/doc/md/Docker.md

 ## Running dockerized Shaarli as a systemd service

-It is possible to start a dockerized Shaarli instance as a systemd service (systemd is the service management tool on several distributions) that will start automatically on system boot:
+It is possible to start a dockerized Shaarli instance as a systemd service (systemd is the service management tool on several distributions), that will start automatically on system boot:

 As root, create `/etc/systemd/system/docker.shaarli.service`: